 - Have a Temporary Resident Permit (this applies for case types 86-95 only)

-- Belong to a legal religious organization (minister, priest, etc) who will minister for at least 6 months full time
+- Belong to a legal religious organization (minister, priest, etc) that will minister for at least 6 months of full time

 How Can You Apply For The OHIP